funnycat/apidocs/source/index.md

 ## List Loads

-List loads for a specific fundingsource or for the business
+List loads for a specific funding source or for the business

 ### HTTP Request